 From a competition which drew over 60 entries from a dozen countries these artists were chosen to create new works for NEXT: WARMER, the Company's ongoing series of works about the environment.
 Hailing from India, Hungary, Canada and the United States, these artists bring their own unique perspectives to what President Biden has called the existential crisis of our time.

-Their works premiere June 5/6 in Washington, DC and June 25/26 in Richmond, Virginia.
+Their works premiered June 5/6 in Washington, DC and June 25/26 in Richmond, Virginia.

 Canadian dance artist Maddie Hanson is a graduate of The Juilliard School in New York City, accepted at the age of 16.
 Maddie is fortunate to have danced for Dana Foglia, Tony Testa, Chonique Sneed, and Willdabeast Adams, and has had the opportunity to work with Helen Simoneau (HS Dance), Katarzyna Skarpetowska, Stefanie Batten-Bland and Roy Assaf.
 She has performed repertory by Martha Graham, José Limón, Mark Morris, Crystal Pite, Jirí Pokornÿ, and RUBBERBANDance Group, and is currently a company dancer with Wyckoff Collective.
 Her choreographic work has been presented at Alice Tully Hall at Lincoln Center, Baryshnikov Arts Center, DUMBO Dance Festival, and the APAP Conference.